Khumbu Icefall

 The Khumbu Icefall is located at the head of the Khumbu Glacier and the foot of the Western Cwm.
-It lies at an elevation of 5486 m on the Nepali slopes of Mount Everest, not far above Base Camp and southwest of the summit.
+It lies at an elevation of 5486 m on the Nepalese slopes of Mount Everest, not far above Base Camp and southwest of the summit.
 The icefall is regarded as one of the most dangerous sections of the South Col route to Everest's summit.